You have no items in your shopping cart.

 4. Oxybenzone has been linked to endometriosis in older women and lower birth weights in newborn girls.

-5. Adolescent boys with high oxybenzone levels have lower total testosterone leaves.
+5. Adolescent boys with high oxybenzone levels have lower total testosterone levels.

 6. Oxybenzone may contribute to specifically lower sperm levels in grown men.